More About Me

 Q. How does a client go about booking you for their wedding or engagement?

 A. The first step is to fill out the form on the contact page of Region Weddings or call 219-779-7137.
 I can then send you a direct email to answer questions or give you a call if you leave a number.
 Clients may pay a retainer via credit card, cash or check.
-I usually meet with the couple so they can get to know me a little and of course, me get to know them.
+I usually meet with the couple so we can get to know each other a bit.
+I like answering questions.
 I believe in showing entire weddings so potential clients can see the quality from start to finish.
 After booking, we meet again before the wedding to go over the timeline of the day.
 It really becomes a partnership.

 "I love being a full time wedding photographer.
 The happy couple are my clients and so are their family, friends and the the generations that will follow them.
 It's humbling to think that my work is going to be viewed by their children's children.
 It's a wonderful thing to be able to provide these memories and I'm grateful for the opportunity to make these photographs that will last a lifetime" - Steve Vansak - wedding photographer.